 Large atoms have a low affinity because:

-Going across the periodic table, the affinity for bonding electrons increases because the nuclear charge increases without a significant change in the distance of the valence electrons from the nucleus.
+Going across the periodic table, the affinity for bonding electrons increases because the nuclear charge increases without a significant change in the distance of the valence electrons from the nucleus Nucleus Within a eukaryotic cell, a membrane-limited body which contains chromosomes and one or more nucleoli (cell nucleolus).
+The nuclear membrane consists of a double unit-type membrane which is perforated by a number of pores; the outermost membrane is continuous with the endoplasmic reticulum.
+A cell may contain more than one nucleus.
+The Cell: Organelles.

 A critical property of molecules that depends on electronegativity is bond polarity.
 When two atoms form a covalent bond, the electronegativity values of the atoms involved in forming the bond dictate the polarity of the bond formed.
 Bonds formed can be polar or non-polar.

 Polar bonds form when two atoms of different electronegativity values combine.
-For example, the compound hydrogen fluoride, HF, is a polar compound because the bond between the H and F atoms is a polar bond.
+For example, the compound hydrogen fluoride Fluoride Inorganic salts of hydrofluoric acid, hf, in which the fluorine atom is in the -1 oxidation state.
+Sodium and stannous salts are commonly used in dentifrices.
+Trace Elements, HF, is a polar compound because the bond between the H and F atoms is a polar bond.
 The H atom has an electronegativity value of 2.2, while an F atom has an electronegativity of 4.0.
 In the HF molecules, since the F atom has a higher electronegativity value than H, it has a higher tendency to attract the bond’s electron density towards itself, causing it to be slightly negative.
-H, on the other hand, because of the pull of F electrons, becomes less negative or somewhat positive.
+H, on the other hand Hand The hand constitutes the distal part of the upper limb and provides the fine, precise movements needed in activities of daily living.
+It consists of 5 metacarpal bones and 14 phalanges, as well as numerous muscles innervated by the median and ulnar nerves.
+Hand: Anatomy, because of the pull of F electrons, becomes less negative or somewhat positive.

 The same goes for water molecules.
 Water contains two OH bonds.
 Oxygen is a more electronegative element than hydrogen.
 Therefore, the covalent bond between these two atoms is polar, with the O atom being the negative end and the H atom as the positive end.